List of kings of Dumnonia

 The kings of Dumnonia were the rulers of the large Brythonic kingdom of Dumnonia in the south-west of Great Britain during the Sub-Roman and early medieval periods.

 A list of Dumnonian kings is one of the hardest of the major Dark Age kingdoms to accurately compile, as it is confused by Arthurian legend, complicated by strong associations with the kings of Wales and Brittany, and obscured by the Saxon advance.
 Therefore, this list should be treated with caution.

 Dumnonian kings

 The original Celtic chiefs of the Dumnonii ruled in the south-west corner of the British Isles until faced with the arrival of the Romans in their territory in c.
 AD 55, when the Romans established a legionary fortress at Isca Dumnoniorum (modern Exeter).
 Although subjugated by c.
 AD 78, the civitas Dumnoniorum was among the regions of Roman Britain least affected by Roman influence.
 Known as Caer Uisc, Exeter was inhabited by Dumnonian Britons until c.
 936, when King Athelstan expelled them.
-Several other royal residences may also have served the kings of Dumnonia or Cornwall, including Tintagel and Cadbury Castle.
+Several other royal residences may also have served the kings of Dumnonia or Cornwall, including Tintagel as the principal one and Cadbury Castle as a temporary one, which also served the purpose of defence.